Warped Hypertime Representations for Long-term Autonomy of Mobile Robots: Method

 Then, we calculate the error $^h\epsilon(t_i)$ as the difference between the mean and the measured values $a_i$

 Finally, we calculate the mean squared error of the current model as

 We compare the mean squared error $E_h$ with the one calculated in the previous iteration $E_{h-1}$.
-If $E_h$ is smaller than $E_{h-1}$, then we increase the $h$ by one and perform another iteration of the method.
+If \reva{$E_h$} is smaller than \reva{$E_{h-1}$}, we store the current model, represented by Equation (\ref{eqn:distribution}), and we perform another iteration of the method.
+If \reva{$E_h > E_{h-1}$}, we terminate the algorithm.
+Then, the last stored model (Eq. \ref{eqn:distribution}), can be used to predict conditional probabilistic distribution $p(a|\mathbf{x},t)$. \reve{This is calculated in a numerical manner, i.e. we fix $\mathbf{x}$ and/or $t$ at the values we want to perform the prediction for, then we calculate $p(a_c,\mathbf{x},t)$ for values of $a_c \in \mathcal{A}$ which represent the domain of $a$, and finally we normalise the results to ensure that $\sum_{a_c \in \mathcal{A}}{p(a_c|\mathbf{x},t)} = 1$. }